 Cover Letters: Each manuscript must be accompanied by a cover letter containing the following sentence: “In consideration of WMJ’s taking action in reviewing and editing this submission, the author(s) hereby transfer(s), assign(s), or otherwise convey(s) all copyright ownership to WMJ in the event that this work is published in WMJ.”
 All co-authors must sign the letter.

 a.
-The title page must designate a corresponding author and provide a complete address, telephone number, fax number and e-mail address.
+The title page must designate a corresponding author and provide a complete address, telephone number and e-mail address.

 b.
 Affiliations are needed for each author.